arunavapal/ADSB/README.md

 # ADSB
-Provide up to date data on position of air traffic in Indian Air Space
+Provide up to date data on position of civil air traffic in South Asia